 What Else Do You Need to Know About Study Permits?

 Extending or Renewing Study Permits: As an international student, extending or renewing your Study Permit is essential to maintain your legal status when your current study permit expires.

 You must apply before your current status expires.
-If you apply after your study permit has expired, then you must do so within 90 days.
+If you apply after your study permit has expired, then you must restore your status within 90 days.